How Retailers Can Work With Consumer Brands To Fit Their Private Label Strategies

 According to a report this year from the National Confectioners Association (NCA), annual sales in both non-chocolate candies and the gum/mints categories increased by nearly 14%, comparing 2022 annual sales to 2021.

-At 7-Eleven, I saw my fair share of wild flavors in novelty non-chocolate candies, sour chewy offerings and hard candies driving these sales and reaching a growing interest among millennial and Gen Z markets.
+The candy category values innovation and has produced wild flavors in novelty non-chocolate candies, sour chewy offerings and hard candies driving these sales and reaching a growing interest among millennial and Gen Z markets.
 But there are other behavioral trends and product trends to take note of, too:

-• Portion control.
+Portion control.
 According to the NCA report, eight in 10 consumers seek smaller pack sizes to help curb how much they eat.
 The report also noted that consumers are seeking guidance from brands on appropriate portion sizes, factoring in calories, sugar and the impact of natural ingredients.

-• Healthier and functional candy.
+Healthier and functional candy.
 Consumers are increasingly looking for candies that offer health benefits, such as low-sugar, sugar-free, organic and fortified options.
 Functional candies with added vitamins, probiotics or other health-promoting ingredients are gaining popularity.

-• Nostalgia brands.
+Nostalgia brands.
 Nostalgic or retro brand candies from the past continue to make a comeback, appealing to consumers who want to relive childhood memories through their favorite sweets.

-• Multi-channel purchases.
+Multi-channel purchases.
 The NCA report found nearly 60% of consumers said they buy candy at checkout in the impulse section, but they’re also buying in three to four different channels.
 Less than 10% of consumers exclusively buy candy online, but a third said they buy in-store and online.

-• Social presence.
+Social presence.
 Candy consumers are active on social media, with nearly 60% of consumers surveyed in the NCA study saying they access their networks for inspiration on products to buy or use with recipes, and to simply engage with the brand.
 Candy brands are increasingly leveraging social media platforms and partnering with influencers to expand reach and engage with their target audiences.

 Considering these trends, candy brands have a lot of shifting behaviors to wade through.
 However, this is where predictive analytics, AI, and machine learning can help them figure out which trends to pursue, at which retailers and in what ways.
 Brands can develop smarter strategies around pricing, promotions, and where to put products at checkout and in the candy aisle.